Table of Contents

 Also read: GST on steel bars – Tax on iron, TMT bars and more

 The GST Council in India has designed a GST framework that categorises various goods and services and taxes them accordingly.
-Essential, daily use items are taxed less or are included under GST exempted items, while luxury items and high-value goods are taxed higher.
-Over 1300 goods and 500 services fall under this GST rate structure that makes tax collections simpler and uniform.
+Essential and daily use items are taxed less or are included under GST exempted items, while luxury items and high-value goods are taxed higher.
+Over 1300 goods and 500 services fall under this GST rate structure, which makes tax collections simpler and uniform.

 There is also the NIL or 0% rate of tax for specific essential items and food grains.